Cycles: A Public Art Commission

 Individual Mosaic Panels

-Spring I: A mosaic with radial symmetry emphasizing spring green with the summer yellow peeking in the center and the winter blue washing away.
+Spring I: A mosaic with radial symmetry emphasizing spring green with summer yellow entering at the center and winter blue fading at the edges.

 Spring III: A detailed beaded raindrop to celebrate spring.

-Spring IV: The beautiful flower of the bitter root, an important food source with medicinal properties.
+Spring IV: The beautiful flower of the bitter root, an important food source also valued for its medicinal properties.

 Spring V: The final spring mosaic is created mostly with beads.
 The summer starburst is larger than the first panel as the season comes closer.

-Summer I: This radially symmetric mosaic shows the summer yellow with the fall orange beginning to creep in the middle as the spring green fades out the edges.
+Summer I: This radially symmetric mosaic shows the summer yellow with the fall orange entering at the center as the spring green fades out the edges.

 Summer II: This is a mosaic version of another one of Ida’s gorgeous beadworks, using stained glass and beads.